lorak41/lorak41.github.io/_projects/modules_manager.md

 ## MoFEM Modules Manager Initiative

-The **MoFEM Modules Manager** represents a strategic initiative aimed at combining the diverse functionalities of individual MoFEM modules into a unified and potent simulation engine.
+The `MoFEM Modules Manager` represents a strategic initiative aimed at combining the diverse functionalities of individual MoFEM modules into a unified and potent simulation engine.
 This innovative approach facilitates the integration of different simulation aspects, significantly enhancing MoFEM's capability for multiphysics analysis.

-One of the prime instance of its application is in the simulation of cable cleats conducted for **ContinuumBlue**.
-This complex simulation required a multidisciplinary method that brought together **hyperelastic materials**, **dynamics**, **plasticity**, **contact mechanics**, and **electromechanical interactions**.
-The Modules Manager was pivotal in combining these disparate elements into an efficient and synchronized simulation workflow.
+One of the prime instance of its application is in the simulation of cable cleats conducted for `ContinuumBlue`.
+This complex simulation required a multidisciplinary method that brought together `hyperelastic materials`, `dynamics`, `plasticity`, `contact mechanics`, and `electromechanical interactions`.
+The Modules Manager was pivotal in combining these elements into an efficient and synchronized simulation workflow.

 <div class="row mt-3">